 latin1(ASCII) character set.
 Because names of binary logs are recorded in this table, binary log files named using non-Latin characters are not referenced correctly in these tables.
 This is a known issue, which we are working to fix.
 (Bug #50226)

 Creating NDB tables with user-defined partitioning.
-Support for user-defined partitioning in MySQL Cluster is restricted to [
+Support for user-defined partitioning in NDB Cluster is restricted to [